Photo: Jörg Braukmann / Wikimedia Commons

 Price: €300–3,000/night | Location: Unter den Linden 77, Mitte

-Hotel Adlon Kempinski (1997 reconstruction of the extraordinary 1907 original — the most famous hotel in German history, the extraordinary history (the original Adlon hosted Kaiser Wilhelm II, Charlie Chaplin, and Einstein; the reconstruction has hosted Michael Jackson, who controversially dangled his infant son from the balcony in 2002 — the most infamous hotel balcony incident in modern history)) is the finest luxury hotel in Berlin — the extraordinary Brandenburg Gate view (the most celebrated hotel view in Germany — the extraordinary room at the corner of the Unter den Linden and the Pariser Platz, the extraordinary Brandenburg Gate visible from the lobby and the front rooms), the extraordinary service (the Kempinski standard applied at the most historically resonant address in Germany), and the extraordinary Lorenz Adlon Esszimmer (two Michelin stars — the finest restaurant in a Berlin hotel).
+Hotel Adlon Kempinski — a 1997 reconstruction of the 1907 original, the most famous hotel in German history — carries a guest book like no other: the original Adlon hosted Kaiser Wilhelm II, Charlie Chaplin, and Einstein; the reconstruction has hosted Michael Jackson, who controversially dangled his infant son from the balcony in 2002, the most infamous hotel balcony incident in modern history.
+It is Berlin’s leading luxury hotel, with the best-known hotel view in Germany — the Brandenburg Gate, visible from the lobby and the front rooms at the corner of Unter den Linden and Pariser Platz — the Kempinski service standard applied at Germany’s most historically resonant address, and the Lorenz Adlon Esszimmer (two Michelin stars), the best restaurant in any Berlin hotel.

 Hotel de Rome — Prussian Heritage